Mini-Flash Flasher

 6) Design programming software so it's intuitive and provide varying functions

-7) Interface to computer using RS-232 (9-pin) connector most computer have... nothing special
+7) Interface to computer using RS-232 (9-pin) connector most computers have...
+Can be used with most USB-to-Serial Converters (Click here to see a list that works)

 8) Programmable almost indefinitely... change your sequence pattern/speed many, many times